rsyncOSX/RsyncUIdocs/content/post/Built.md

 ## Combine  - boths apps

-Combine, a declarative library by Apple, makes the code easy to write and easy to read.
+Combine, a *declarative* library by Apple, makes the code easy to write and easy to read.
 In the Combine code for encode and write data to JSON file, the publisher require **macOS BigSur** and later.
-Combine is utilized in the following parts of RsyncOSX and likewise for RsyncUI.
-Example of code utilizing Combine:
+The following are examples of utilizing Combine in both apps:

 - [read](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/ReadConfigurationJSON.swift) configurations for tasks
 - [write](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) configurations for tasks